E :Environment

 2) Consumer paper manufacturing waste, tree planting material, various consumer waste

 In order to prevent improper disposal such as illegal dumping, local audits of all our processing contractors are conducted every year.
-In fiscal 2022, although under COVID-19, we conducted 100 audits in Japan, including Group companies, and 100 audits at overseas factories to confirm that waste was properly disposed of.
+In fiscal year 2023, a total of 94 audits were conducted within domestic group companies, while 121 audits were carried out at overseas factories, confirming the proper handling of waste in all locations.

 Future challenges